QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 ## Important

 1. The Minimal TemplateVMs are intended only for advanced users.
-   If you encounter problems with the Minimal TemplateVMs, we recommend that you use theird standard TemplateVM counterparts instead.
+   If you encounter problems with the Minimal TemplateVMs, we recommend that you use their standard TemplateVM counterparts instead.

 2. If something works with a standard TemplateVM but not the minimal version, this is most likely due to user error (e.g., a missing package or misconfiguration) rather than a bug.
    In such cases, you should write to [qubes-users] to ask for help rather than filing a bug report, then [contribute what you learn to the documentation][doc-guidelines].